-- Standard Diploma is awarded to students who have successfully completed the minimum number of academic credits in four years or more than four years and up to 21 years of age. - Certification of Completion with vocational training
+- Standard Diploma is awarded to students who have successfully completed the minimum number of academic credits in four years or more than four years and up to 21 years of age. - Certification of Completion Students with disabilities who have mastered the goals stipulated in their IEP can earn a Certificate of IEP Completion if the IEP team decides that pursuing a Certificate of Completion is the best course of study for the student.
+A student with a Certificate of Completions has completed high school coursework, but has not completed the requirements for a Standard High School Diploma.